mvaganov/ttrpg/spells.md

 **School** Necromancy; **Level** magus 1, sorcerer/wizard 1
 ### Casting
 **Casting Time** 1 minute
-**Components** V, S, M (a small rigid non-metal and inanimate object, life-essence of a living creature like blood/sweat/tears, AND one gold coin)
+**Components** V, S, M (a small rigid non-metal and inanimate object, life-essence of a living creature like blood/sweat/tears, 1 gold coin, see text)
 ### Effect
 **Range** personal, see text
 **Target** a pebble, tablet, or other small rigid and inanimate object **Duration** 1 hour per caster level (D)
 ### Description
 An Arudion is a rigid non-metal inanimate object (a pebble, piece of wood, stiff paper, ...), imbued with a shadow of life, which is enslaved into the rigid medium by magically etched gold runes.
-The Arudion is programmed by these runes during casting.
+The Arudion is enchanted to do an action, or "programmed", by these runes during casting.
 A programmed Arudion can activated with a carefully worded contingency.
-Easily programmed contingencies include a command-word or physical pressing or swiping.
+Easily programmed contingencies include a command-word, a physical pressing or swiping, or activation of another specific Arudion.
 A simple describable event can be used as a trigger, with failure chance at GM discretion.
-Arudions can be linked together during programming, which allows them trigger other physically linked Arudions.
-These triggers have a delay up to GM discretion.
+Arudions can be linked together during programming, which allows them trigger other physically or remotely linked Arudions up to a certain range.
+These triggers have a delay, or "lag", up to GM discretion.
 Arudion functionality can be augmented by including additional resources when crafting the spell:

-* emit light (as light cantrip) (requires a gem valued at 5gp or more)
+* emit light (as light cantrip) - requires a gem valued at 5gp or more.
+Light emitted is the color of the gem.
-* emit sound (as ghost sound) (requires an additional gold coin)
+* emit sound (as ghost sound) - requires an additional gold coin.
-* vibrate gently in specific patterns (requires an additional gold coin)
+* vibrate gently in specific patterns - requires an additional gold coin. every second of vibration reduces the duration by an additional second.
-* ability to link to other Arudions with a wire or string (requires an additional gold coin)
+* ability to link to other Arudions with a wire or string - requires an additional gold coin
-* wireless link (5gp gem: short range link (25ft + 2ft per 2 casterlevels), 25gp gem: medium range link (100ft + 10ft per caster level), 100gp gem: long range link (400ft + 40ft per level)).
+* wireless link - 5gp gem: short range link (25ft + 2ft per 2 casterlevels), 25gp gem: medium range link (100ft + 10ft per caster level), 100gp gem: long range link (400ft + 40ft per level).
 The wireless signal that communicates between Arudions can be blocked by a metal box, and could fail if many other Arudions are messaging each other simultaneously, at the discretion of the GM.
+The complexity of the message limits how quickly it can travel wirelessly between Arudions. instant - the presence or absence of *any* message from *any* Arudion can be determined instantly 1 round - the presence or absense of a message from a specific Arudion 1 round - transmitting the equivalent of 1 word wirelessly 1 minute - transmitting the equivalent of 1 word wirelessly in a way that is difficult for any arudion that is not the intended recipient to detect
+Conditions may arise that add additional time cost to messaging per GM discretion.

 A finished Arudion made of minimal materials has 1 hitpoint, and ceases to function after it loses that hitpoint from damage.
+Additional hitpoints are determined by materials used, crafting skill, and GM discretion.
 An Arudion can be made permanent with Permenancy.
-An expired (but not destroyed or broken) Arudion whose duration has finished can have it's duration restarted by casting Lesser Arudion into it, ignoring material component costs.
+An expired (but not destroyed or broken) Arudion whose duration has finished can have it's duration restarted by casting Lesser Arudion into it, ignoring the initial material component costs.

 ---
 ## Analyze Spell Cast